Construction Collective Agreement Switzerland (LMV): Wages and Rights 2026

 Notice periods in the construction sector

-The LMV provides more favourable notice periods than the Code of Obligations baseline.
+The LMV provides more favourable notice period terms than the Code of Obligations baseline.
 During the first 5 years of service: 1 month's notice to end-of-month.
 From the 6th year onwards: 2 months' notice to end-of-month.
 These periods apply equally to both employer and employee, protecting workers in a sector with significant seasonal precarity.
 During weather-related work stoppages, the contract is not suspended: the bad-weather fund pays 80% of the gross wage.

 Early retirement at 60 (PaBK)